MMortymer/leadsdoit/README.md

 1. Ensure Docker and Docker Compose are installed on your system.

-2. Build Docker containers:
+2. Build and start the Docker containers:

     ```bash
     docker-compose build
     ```

-3. Enter the task container

     ```bash
-     docker-compose exec task bash
-     #change ownership and permissions of the database directory and its contents
-     chown -R www-data:www-data database/
-     chmod -R 775 database/
-     exit
-    ```

-4. Start the Docker containers
-    ```bash
     docker-compose up -d
     ```

-5. The application should now be running at `http://localhost:8000`.
+3. The application should now be running at `http://localhost:8000`.

-6. To run commands inside the Docker container:
+4. To run commands inside the Docker container:

     ```bash
     docker-compose exec app php artisan <command>